A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: High-order numerical scheme

 After the spatial discretization, the governing PDEs become the following ODEs

 Giving $\tau {\rm{ = }}{t_{k + 1}} - {t_k}$ as the temporal step size, then integrating Eq. (\ref{ee.66}) directly, the following recurrence formula is obtained

 where ${\bm{T}}\left( \tau \right) = {e^{{\bm{H}}\tau }}$ is an exponential matrix.
 The present work will focus on how to compute the exponential matrix ${\bm{T}}$ very precisely.
 Moler et al. \cite{Moler2003} had discussed nineteen dubious ways to compute the exponential matrix, they pointed out that the problem of calculating exponential matrix had not been fully solved.
 In this paper, we apply the PIM to calculate the exponential matrix, which was proposed by Zhong et al. \cite{Wan-Xie2004}.
 The PIM is a algorithm of high precision for computing exponential matrix, which avoids the computer truncation error caused by the fine division and improves the numerical accuracy of the exponential matrix.
 In short, PIM is a series of matrix or vector multiplication calculations.
 Therefore, the main problem is how to calculate the exponential matrix ${e^{{\bm{H}}\tau }}$.
-The precise computation of exponential matrix has two core contents \cite{Zhong2001}:

-(1)The incremental part of the exponential matrix is calculated separately, rather than as a whole.
+The precise computation of exponential matrix has two core contents \cite{Zhong2001}: \\(1) The incremental part of the exponential matrix is calculated separately, rather than as a whole. \\(2) The addition theorem of exponent is achieved by $2^n$ algorithm.